 Samples required for veterinary diagnosis, NMFS-led mortality investigation, NRDA, and from cases of interest to state or federal law enforcement are prioritized over samples requested for research purposes; however, all requests are met whenever feasible.

-In the event that concurrent research sampling requests cannot be accommodated, the Mortality Investigation Coordinator will work with requesting parties to seek a resolution and will ultimately determine the collection and disposition of samples.
+In the event that concurrent research sampling requests cannot be accommodated, OPRs Veterinary Medical Officer will work with requesting parties to seek a resolution and will ultimately determine the collection and disposition of samples.

 7.5 Training Materials/Videos